-14.8.7 Some insurance contracts give the policyholder both guaranteed benefits (eg a minimum amount payable on death and/or maturity or any insured event) and for example, a right to participate in the performance of the relevant class of contracts, related assets or both.
-The insurer has

-- some discretion over the amount or timing of the resulting distributions to policyholders, but there are often constraints over that discretion. - 14.8.8 When establishing the future cash flows to include in the determination of technical provisions for solvency purposes, consideration should therefore be given to all payments whether or not these payments are contractually guaranteed under an insurance contract.
-For example, future discretionary bonuses which the insurer expects to make should be included. - 14.8.9 In view of the wide variety of participating contracts and legal frameworks in different jurisdictions, supervisors should establish criteria appropriate to their jurisdictions for the allowance of discretionary elements associated with participating contracts in the valuation of technical provisions.
-These should nonetheless reflect the principles of a consistent, reliable and economic valuation and those that apply more specifically to technical provisions, as discussed in this ICP. - 14.8.10 In many jurisdictions, accumulated profits attributable to a class of policyholders are accounted for separately by the insurer.
-Where such accumulated profits can be used to absorb losses to protect policyholder interests in a period of stress, they may possess all the characteristics of capital and may hence be recognised in the determination of capital resources for solvency purposes.
-In such a case, it is important to ensure that the criteria established by the solvency regime for the allowance of future discretionary benefits in the valuation of technical provisions are compatible with the criteria for determining capital resources in order to achieve a consistent overall assessment of the solvency position of the insurer.
+- 14.7.9 Some insurance contracts give the policyholder both guaranteed benefits and a right to participate in the performance of the relevant class of contracts, related assets or both.
+The insurer has some discretion over the amount or timing of the resulting distributions to policyholders, but there are often constraints over that discretion. - 14.7.10 When establishing the future cash flows to include in the determination of technical provisions for solvency purposes, consideration should be given to all payments whether or not these payments are contractually guaranteed under an insurance contract.
+For example, future discretionary bonuses that the insurer expects to make should be included. - 14.7.11 In view of the wide variety of participating contracts and legal frameworks in different jurisdictions, the supervisor should establish criteria appropriate to its jurisdiction for the allowance of discretionary elements associated with participating contracts in the valuation of technical provisions.
+These should reflect the principles of a consistent, reliable, decision-useful, and transparent valuation. - 14.7.12 In many jurisdictions, accumulated profits attributable to a class of policyholders are accounted for separately by the insurer.
+Where such accumulated profits can be used to absorb losses to protect policyholder interests in a period of stress, they may possess all the characteristics of capital and may be recognised in the determination of regulatory capital resources for solvency purposes.
+In such a case, it is important that the criteria established by the supervisor for the allowance of future discretionary benefits in the valuation of technical provisions are compatible with the criteria for determining regulatory capital resources to achieve a consistent overall assessment of the solvency position of the insurer.